php-ru/symfony-docs-ru/session/proxy_examples.rst

 The session proxy mechanism has a variety of uses and this article demonstrates two common uses.
-Rather than using the regular session handler, you can create a custom save handler just by defining a class that extends the :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Proxy\\SessionHandlerProxy` class.
+Rather than using the regular session handler, you can create a custom save handler by defining a class that extends the :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Proxy\\SessionHandlerProxy` class.